-If adopted as an emergency measure at the September 2021 Regents meeting, the proposed amendment will become effective as an emergency rule on September 14, 2021.
+If adopted as an emergency measure at the November 2021 Regents meeting, the proposed amendment will become effective as an emergency rule on December 13, 2021.
 It is anticipated that the proposed amendment will be presented for permanent adoption at the January 2022 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 60-day public comment period required under the State Administrative Procedure Act (SAPA).
-Because the emergency action will expire before the January meeting, it is anticipated that an additional emergency action will be presented for adoption at the November 2021 meeting.
 If adopted at the January 2022 meeting, the proposed rule will become effective as a permanent rule on January 26, 2022.